It's true, Sioux Falls gives entrepreneurs a leg up.

 Help from people who will point you in the right direction to find the answers you need.
 Help from people sharing their expertise to tackle your latest challenge.
 Help from people who will grab coffee and listen to you with genuine interest and no expectations of their own.

 You have big aspirations and dreams yet to accomplish.
 Being based in Sioux Falls is your greatest advantage.
+Explore Startup Sioux Falls to begin your journey.

 In 2012, I was living in the Twin Cities in St. Louis Park near Lake Calhoun.
 I was at a point in my public relations career where I knew I needed to make a move but I was not very interested in just hopping PR agencies.
 I also knew that I wasn't going to spend my whole life in the Twin Cities.
 I was never going to get used to the rush hour traffic.